 There should be places to get access to filtered water along the trip, but it never hurts to have a few chlorine tablets just in case.
 As with any other physically demanding activity, it is absolutely essential to make sure that the body has enough water.
 The last thing anybody wants on this trip is to need to take an emergency trip to the hospital, and dehydration is one of the easiest problems to avoid.

 While it may be nicer to visit Machu Picchu and do the Inca Trail during the dry season, the river rafting option may not be an option.
 For the best of both worlds, the months at the beginning and end of the dry season are ideal.
+If you travel in June, we recommend you to book the Inti Raymi 2020 Tour that takes place in June 24th, and also hike the Palcoyo Mountain Tour, which is an incredible Rainbow Mountain located in the Andes.

 because although most of the trek is at low altitude and through the jungle, where it is warmer, the highest point of the journey is at over 4,000 meters above sea level, which can be pretty chilly.
 Also, even during the dry season, it is usually a good idea to bring a raincoat, as the weather in the Andes can be unpredictable, and most raincoats can double as a good windbreaker (which could be nice on the bike ride down).